-You must get enough points to move up the energy rating scale in order to qualify.
+You must get enough points to move up the energy rat ing scale in order to qualify.
 The amount of the rebate is determined by the points and step increase in the home's energy rating.
 The more the home moves up the rating scale, the greater the rebate; however, a homeowner is only eligible to receive a rebate of actual expenses incurred.

-See the chart above to help you understand the corre lation between your energy rating points, the energy rat ing steps for your home's energy rating, and each step that can be achieved.
+See the chart above to help you understand the correlation between your energy rating points and the energy rating steps for your home's energy rating, i.e., going from a 2 Star to a 2 Star+ is increasing by one step and would receive a rebate of up to \$4,000 based on actual expenditures.

-- 6. Request the Second Rating.
-When your improvements are completed, contact the AK-REBATE Call Center at 1-877-257-3228 or sign-up online at www.akrebate. com to get on the list for a second rating; the Rater will contact you to schedule your second rating.
+- 5. Request the Second Rating.
+When your improvements are completed, contact the AK-REBATE Call Center at 1-877-257-3228 or sign-up online at www.akrebate.com to get on the list for a second rating.
 This second rating is called a Post-Improvement energy rating.
 Once complete, the rater will send you a new Home Energy Rating Certificate and rebate form.
 You are required to pay your rater for this service.
-AHFC will reimburse you for up to \$175 of the cost of this rating. - 7.
+AHFC will reimburse you for up to \$175 of the cost of this rating. - 6.
 Apply for the Rebate.
 If you increased at least one step and the minimum number of points from your As-Is rating to your Post-Improvement rating, you may receive a rebate.
-For example, going from a 2 Star to a 2 Star+ is increasing by one step and would receive a rebate of up to \$4,000 based on actual expenditures.

 Maximum Rebate Amounts:

-One Step Up to \$4,000
+One Step - Up to \$4,000

-Two Steps Up to \$5,000
+Two Steps - Up to \$5,000

-Three Steps Up to \$7,000
+Three Steps - Up to \$7,000

-Four Steps Up to \$8,500
+Four Steps - Up to \$8,500

-Five or more Up to \$10,000
+Five or more - Up to \$10,000

 Send the rebate form and required documents to AHFC to receive your rebate and Post-Improvement energy rating reimbursement.
-This step must be com pleted within 18 months from the time you submitted the As-Is rating paperwork.
+This step must be completed within 18 months from the time you submitted the As-Is rating paperwork.
 Your reimbursement and improvement rebate will be received in approximately 60 days.